MTSI Collar Strategy

 What is a collar on MTSI?

 A collar on MTSI is the collar strategy applied to MTSI (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With MTSI stock trading near $380.86, the strikes shown on this page are snapped to the nearest listed MTSI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MTSI stock at $315.09 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed MTSI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MTSI collar max profit and max loss calculated?